MILCANN : A neural network assessed tSZ map for galaxy cluster detection: tSZ candidate detection

 \subsection{Characterization of the MILCANN detection method}

-In this section we characterize the detection method.
-We present in detail each step that allow us to compute the selection function of the galaxy cluster detection.
-Thus, we present a detailed description of the galaxy cluster signal transfert function across our processing.
+In this section, we present in detail each step that allows us to compute the selection function of the HAD catalogue, that is a detailed description of the transfer function of the galaxy-cluster signal across our processing.